EladJosef/Esp8266-developer-tool/README.md

 npm start
 ```

-compile the code from `/Esp8266/` dir and upload it to your Esp8266, I recommend using the `Arduino IDE` to compile and upload.
+compile the code from `/skeleton_code/` dir and upload it to your Esp8266, I recommend using the `Arduino IDE` to compile and upload.

 # usage

 ## connect

 Enter your local Esp8266 address (IP: port)
 You can use the keyboard Numpad and arrows to input the address.
+Or jest skip if you dont have esp8266 that run the code.

 ## how to use